SEMrush vs Ahrefs: Which SEO tool is worth your hard-earned cash?

 What Can These Tools Do?

-Ahrefs and SEMrush are software as a service (SaaS) companies.
-They are both considered "SEO tools".
+Ahrefs and SEMrush are software-as-a-service (SaaS) companies.
+They are both considered “SEO tools”.
 Meaning, they assist with things like keyword research, competitive research, link analysis, technical SEO audits, and more.

 While these two tools can both do all of these things well, they also have some subtle differences to be aware of.